wilsaj/everything-is-osm/README.md

 ### Choose your extracts

 Choose which areas you want to extract.
-The [metro extracts](https://mapzen.com/metro-extracts/) focus metropolitan areas, and the [geofabrik](http://download.geofabrik.de/) extracts are larger country and regional level areas.
-Large extracts of regions or multiple large countries involve a lot of data so they will take longer to import and may require more virtual machine memory to successfully import (see the section on [customizing](#customizing) for how to increase the amount of RAM).
+The [metro extracts](https://mapzen.com/metro-extracts/) are focused on major metropolitan areas, and the [geofabrik](http://download.geofabrik.de/) extracts contain data that span countries and regions (continents and groups of related countries).
+Larger volumes of data will take longer to and may require more virtual machine memory to successfully import (see the section on [customizing](#customizing) for instructions on how to increase the amount of RAM).

 Edit `variables.yml` so it contains the extracts that you want to include.
 For